Let’s Talk Human Skills

-If you’ve ever felt like your workplace could use more humanity and less burnout, this one’s for you.
+If you’ve ever felt like your workplace could use more humanity and better communication skills this one’s for you.

 You’ve had a career as an educator, translator and researcher.
 How has it impacted your approach to Let’s Talk Human Skills?